How to Disguise A Security Camera

 - Stuffed teddy bears

-Even if you successfully managed to camouflage a security camera, some burglars are wise enough to still find it.
-So make sure that your camera is connected to your mobile devices to store the recordings directly into your smartphone.
-With this, even if your hidden camera is disabled, a backup recording can still be found on your phone.
+Even if you successfully camouflage wireless security cameras, some burglars are clever enough to find them.
+So make sure that your camera connects to a central hub or your mobile device.
+Then, even if a crook disables your hidden camera, you still have a backup recording of the incident.

-Furthermore, camouflaging a security camera is an excellent way to deceive and catch burglars, but know that a hidden security camera also has an ethical issue floating around it.
-So before setting up one, it is advised to talk to an attorney about the legal ways you plan to use the security camera and the locations you’d like it to be camouflaged.
+Camouflaging a security camera is an excellent way to deceive and catch burglars, but know that a hidden security camera also raises legal and ethical issues, especially if used indoors.
+So before setting up one, brush up on security camera laws.
+You might also want to talk to an attorney about how and where you plan to use the security camera.
+That way, your hidden security camera won’t cause more problems than it solves!